Top 5 Best Microsoft Office Alternatives of 2023

 Cons:

-• Offline features are limited and at times unreliable
+• Offline features are limited and occasionally unreliable

-• Paying for higher-tiered plans can get quite price
+• Paying for higher-tiered plans can get quite pricy

 2. Office Online (Microsoft) – Best Cloud-Based Solution for Microsoft Users